 Joint Statement from ACTE, Advance CTE on Career and Technical Education in FY2024 House Labor-HHS-Education Appropriations Proposal

-FOR IMMEDIATE RELEASE June 8, 2022 Contact: Jori Houck — firstname.lastname@example.org (ACTE) Stacy Whitehouse — email@example.com (Advance CTE) ACTE, Advance CTE Applaud Confirmation of Dr....
+FOR IMMEDIATE RELEASE July 13, 2023 Contact: Jori Houck (ACTE) – firstname.lastname@example.org Stacy Whitehouse (Advance CTE) – email@example.com Joint Statement from ACTE, Advance CTE on...

-Today, the Association for Career and Technical Education (ACTE) announced its fourth class of Fellows for its 2022 NextLevel Postsecondary CTE Leadership Program, sponsored by ECMC Foundation and powered by ACTE (formerly known as the Postsecondary Leadership Success Program at ACTE – sponsored by ECMC Foundation).
+The Association for Career and Technical Education (ACTE) is excited to announce its fifth cohort of Fellows for its 2023 NextLevel Postsecondary CTE Leadership Program, sponsored by ECMC Foundation and powered by ACTE.
 Seventeen fellows were selected for the fifth cohort.
 The NextLevel Fellowship provides professional and career growth opportunities to the next generation of leaders in postsecondary CTE programs through this nationally-recognized program that is engaging, individualized, and memorable.